-Implement economically sound income tax management practices throughout the year rather than use income averaging as the only tax management strategy.
+Generally, it is better to implement economically sound income tax management practices throughout the year rather than use income averaging as the only tax management strategy.
 Use tax management practices that reduce taxable income and then elect income averaging as needed.
+An exception to this would be the case where net earnings from self-employment exceed the base for the retirement component on the SE tax.
+Allowing high income that is then taxed at lower base-year rates may be advantageous.

 Income averaging should be used to transfer as much high-bracket income as possible from the election year to low tax brackets in the base years.
 There will be cases in which the EFI used in a base year is not taxed in the lowest bracket, but income averaging will still save taxes.
-A farm taxpayer needs the following information to determine whether and how much 2008 farm income should be averaged:
+A farm taxpayer needs the following information to determine whether and how much 2009 farm income should be averaged:

-- Taxable income for 2008 as well as ordinary income and capital gain attributed to farming - Taxable income from his or her 2005, 2006, and 2007 tax returns - Income tax brackets for 2008 and the 3 prior years (see Figure 32)
+- Taxable income for 2009 as well as ordinary income and capital gain attributed to farming - Taxable income from his or her 2006, 2007, and 2008 tax returns - Income tax brackets for 2009 and the 3 prior years (see Figure 27)